Bellingcat: History

+Funding and support

-Higgins launched the Bellingcat platform (in its beta version) on 14 July 2014, raised £50k of private donations in the following month through the crowdfunding platform Kickstarter, and performed additional crowdfunding in 2017.
-Half of funding comes from grants and donations, the other half from running workshops training people in the art of open-source investigations.
+Higgins launched the beta version of the Bellingcat platform on 14 July 2014.
+He raised £50k of private donations in the following month through the crowdfunding platform Kickstarter, performing additional crowdfunding in 2017.
+Half of Bellingcat's funding comes from grants and donations; the remainder is generated by running workshops training people in the art of open-source investigation.